abostef747/Group14_Webprogramming/Readme.md

-# Project Name: WebProgrammingProject - Team Number:14
+# Project Name: WebProgrammingProject - Team Number: 14

 ## Project Overview
 This project is part of our Web Programming course, where we apply our skills to enhance a database-driven website.
 The website builds upon our previous "Website User Interface" course and follows the SCRUM development methodology, ensuring continuous progress with weekly demonstrations.